Eden-Wang1710/Eden-Wang1710.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi, I'm Wang Zixuan (王子瑄).
-I'm now a final-year Computer Science undergraduate at City University of Hong Kong.
+I'm now a master of Computer Science student at Johns Hopkins University.
+Before that, I graduated from City University of Hong Kong with a bachelor’s degree in Computer Science.

 My research interests lie in Large Language Models, especially the interpretability, safety, and multimodal application.